covidcaremap/covid19-healthsystemcapacity/README.md

 Understand, anticipate, and act to support and ramp up our local health systems' capacity (providers, supplies, ventilators, beds, meds) to effectively care for a rapidly growing flow of active COVID19 patients.

-Open-source data collection, geospatial analysis, visualizations, and scenario-planning tools informing decisionmaking and resource deployment to support our healthcare providers at local, county, & state scale when and where the needs are greatest.
+Open-source data collection, geospatial analysis, visualizations, and scenario-planning tools informing decision-making and resource deployment to support our healthcare providers at local, county, & state scale when and where the needs are greatest.
 USA-centric at the moment but tools and knowhow are intended to be applicable globally.

 Let's #FlattenTheCurve and raise our capacity to care for COVID19 patients (and everyone else who needs medical care!) here and now.